How can we help?

 2. Select the Trigger strategy you want to use:

-3. Under Changed field, select the event change that will trigger the message, such as when an order's status changes from shipped to delivered.
+3. Under Changed field, select the event change that will trigger the message, such as when an order's delivery status changes.

 4. Add a Conditional filter as needed.

-5. Set the Delay, select whether to Enable quiet hours, and choose How often can this message be sent to an individual.
+5. Set the Delay, select whether to Enable quiet hours, and configure How often can this message be sent to an individual.

 Create analytics reports using events

 System and custom-named events can be visualized over time using event dashboards.
 You can create event data reports for viewing and exporting all events as a report.
-You can also view audience populations based on events with audience trend reports.
+You can also view audience populations based on events with Audience Trends reports.

-To access Audience Trend reports, log into Cordial and navigate to Analytics > Audience Trends.
-From here, you can view the population of an audience over time, based on an event such as website browse activity.
+To access Audience Trends reports, log in to Cordial and navigate to Analytics > Audience Trends.
+From here, you can view the population of an audience over time, based on events such as website browse activity.

 Use case

-You can create an audience of contacts that have browsed the Shirts category, save the audience with audience trend analytics enabled, and then view the population over time on an audience trends chart.
+You can create an audience of contacts that have browsed a specific category (such as shirts in the example below), save the audience with Audience Trend analytics enabled, and then view the population over time using the Audience Trends chart.

 To create an event chart, navigate to Analytics > Event Dashboards and select Add Chart.